DragonXmodz1569/IPSW-Tool/README.md

 - GUI Support
 - Console
 - Offline Mode
+- Multi IOS Actioning
+- Downloading iPhone Updates
+- Supports only iPhone At moment

 ## In Progress
 - GUI support (PySide6 interface being built)
-- Download iOS firmware automatically (stable + beta)
-- Update IPSW_Control.py to work with gui
+- Update IPSW_Control.py to work with gui (Work in Progress)

 ## Planned Features
 - Support all Apple devices (iPhone, iPad, iPod, etc.)
 - Support iOS versions from 1 → latest
 - Integration with Ollama AI for file analysis
 - AI learning / memory features for automation
-- Support Multi Platform
+- Support Multi Platform (spread out to windows and linux next)
 - Multiple API for more AI with custom prompts changing ability (so can jailbreak it)

 ## Requirements